-Experience and Specialized Training
+Experience and Specialized Mental Health Training

-For the past 15 years, I have been providing counseling and support in the mental health field.
-I have worked in various settings including hospitals, schools, community clinics, and private practice, and I have treated a wide range of clients including:
+For the past 15 years, I have been providing support and counseling for women in the mental health field.
+I have worked in various settings including hospitals, schools, community clinics, and private practice.
+I have also treated a wide range of clients including:

 When I am not with my clients, I treasure spending time with my children and husband.
 I also love being with friends, traveling, reading, and staying physically active.

 Get the Counseling and Support You Need

 You don’t have to struggle alone.
 I have the training and experience to help you be the best version of yourself.
 If you are ready to begin counseling, please reach out to schedule your first psychotherapy appointment today.
 Whether you’re looking for specialized counseling services for a particular issue or more general individual counseling, I’m here to help!